Granulated sugar: Stripped of nutrients, it’s not the best sugar you can consume. Photo courtesy SXC.

 Robert Lambert fruit syrups.
 Photo by Melody Lan | THE NIBBLE.

-A simple sugar also known as grape sugar or corn sugar; it is found in grapes and honey, among other sources.
+A simple sugar, also known as grape sugar or corn sugar, that’s found in grapes and honey, among other sources.
 In cooking terms, in Europe, corn syrup is referred to as glucose, and pure liquid glucose is available in supermarkets in Europe, but is harder to find in the U.S. Light corn syrup can be substituted.

 GOLDEN ICING SUGAR